KrahnacK/workspaceAltTab/README.md

  - mv workspaceAltTab workspaceAltTab@hotwok
  - restart gnome-shell: Alt+F2 + r, or gnome-shell --replace &

+* Known bugs:
+ - Separator does not show up

 * Debug instructions for gnome-shell extensions:
  - see the logs in ~/.cache/gdm/session.log or ~/.xsession-errors